voqtuyen/The-Zen-of-Python-Developer-Guidelines/README.md

-# The Zen of Python - Developer Guides
+# The Zen of Python - Developer Guidelines

 PEP 20 (a.k.a.
 The Zen of Python)